vega113/WaveInCloud/spec/federation/wavespec.rst

 * 'wavelet-name' -- REQUIRED wavelet-name (Section 3.3.1.1).
 * <operation/> -- The operation is carried as the text of the
-  <delta> element as a Base64 encoded protocol buffer.
+  <delta> element as a Base64 encoded protocol buffer of the
+  message type protocol::ProtocolSignedDelta.

 applied-delta
 -------------